Brianmanden/juultimesedler-tasks/JUULTIMESEDLER-TASKS.md

 ## TODOs and Errors

 * StartTime and EndTime does not contain hours + minutes when recieved on BE
+* Ask Rasmus about settings for case sensitivity in DTOs / NewtonSoft

 ## Frontend tasks